ump90/multi-task/README.md

     }
 ```

-### 1.4 Some other TaskBean
+### 1.4 Some other type' TaskBean

-Besides single param method, We also could define multi-param or void param' method for task by using @TaskBean.
+Besides single param method, We also could define multi-param or void param' method for task by using `@TaskBean`.

 ```
 @TaskService